-the previous workshops and other stakeholder input.
-Stakeholders were invited to provide comments on the PAD, Scoping Document 1 (SD1), and to propose any additional studies by the required July 29, 2019 ILP deadline.
-These comments were summarized in the Response to Comments table for the PAD and SD1 (Appendix A).
-Appendix A summarizes stakeholders' comments on the PSP annotated outlines, the PAD, and SD1, and how PacifiCorp addressed those comments.
+During these meetings and through eLibrary submission, stakeholders and PacifiCorp identified the need to conduct the studies contained in this proposed Study Plan.
+This proposed Study Plan details the study objectives, study area, methods and schedule for each study.
+Appendix A provides a table summarizingsummarizes stakeholders' comments on the proposed Study PlanPSP annotated outlines, the PAD, and SD1, and how PacifiCorp addressed those comments.
 If PacifiCorp did not incorporate a comment or accommodate a request, PacifiCorp provided rationale based on Project-specific information with references to FERC ILP Study Plan criteria (when applicable), which is outlined in Appendix A and Section 5.0.